Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Abstract

 \section{Abstract}

 Simulation involves predicting responses of a physical system.
 In this article, we simulate opto-acoustic signals generated in a three-dimensional volume due to absorption of an optical pulse.
-A separable computational model is developed that permits an order-of-magnitude improvement in computational efficiency over a non-separable model.
+A separable computational model is developed, which splits processing into two steps, permitting an order-of-magnitude improvement in computational efficiency over a non-separable model.
 The simulated signals represent acoustic waves, measured by a probe with a linear transducer array, in a rotated and translated coordinate frame.
 Light is delivered by an optical source that moves with the probe's frame.
 A spatio-temporal impulse response for rectangular-element transducer geometry is derived using a Green's function solution to the acoustic wave equation.
-The approach permits fast and accurate simulation for a probe with arbitrary trajectory.
+The approach permits fast and accurate simulation for a probe with arbitrary trajectory, which is useful for modeling free-hand acquisitions.
 For a 3D volume of $n^3$ voxels, computation is accelerated by a factor of $n$.
-This may potentially have application for opto-acoustic imaging, where clinicians visualize structural and functional features of biological tissue for assessment of cancer and other diseases.
+This may potentially have application in opto-acoustic imaging, where clinicians visualize structural and functional features of biological tissue for assessment of cancer and other diseases.